 A good trigger finger will keep you alive in Fortnite, but if you really want to become a pro, you're going to have to master the art of building.
 Don't worry, our guide will get you started.

-Fortnite has settled into reliable cadence with updates arriving every two weeks with new weapons, items (see the bush and launchpad), skins, and tweaks in tow.
-The map has also received a facelift, with a visual makeover and the addition of several new zones on its western half.
+Fortnite has settled into reliable cadence with updates arriving every two weeks with new map updates, weapons, items (see the bush and launchpad), skins, and tweaks in tow.

 PUBG is consistently getting new updates that add maps, guns, and much-needed fixes.
 While it's no longer on Steam Early Access, there's still a good deal of work happening month after month.
 The developers have also shown a willingness to respond quickly to community feedback—especially regarding microtransactions.